Guadalupe Correa-Cabrera

 Book Reviews

 George W. Grayson, The Cartels: The Story of Mexico’s Most Dangerous Criminal Organizations and Their Impact on U.S. Security.
-In Criminal Law and Criminal Justice Books, September 2014.
+In Criminal Law and Criminal Justice Books (September 2014).

 Diego E. Osorno, La Guerra de Los Zetas: Viaje por la Frontera de la Necropolítica.
 In Critical Reviews on Latin American Research 3:1 (2014).